-Planning to purchase a home in Kelowna but the bank said no?
+Planning to purchase a home in BC but the bank said no?

-Most likely your credit needs work, you’re self-employed, or you just need more time to save up for a down payment.
+Most likely your credit score needs improvement, you’re self-employed with fluctuating income, or you just need more time to save up for a down payment.

-With home prices softening and supply increasing in 2026, a rent to own agreement — also known as a option to purchase agreementcould be your best path to homeownership in Kelowna’s buyers market.
+With active listings increasing across Canada, a rent to own agreement — also known as a option to purchase agreement — could be your best path to homeownership in markets like Kelowna and the Central Okanagan, which are firmly in buyer’s market territory in 2026.

-This guide explains how rent to own works in BC: the process, the costs, and what you should expect at every stage of the deal.
+This guide explains how rent to own works in BC: the process, requirements, costs and what you should expect at every stage of the deal.

 Note: This guide is for informational purposes.
-We recommend independent legal advice before signing any rent-to-own agreement.
+We recommend getting independent legal advice from a real estate lawyer before signing any rent-to-own agreement in BC.
+Be sure to work with a licensed real estate professional who is regulated by BCFSA.

 What Is Rent to Own?
 (The 30-Second Version)